kjs001127/bucket-server/README.md

 # 🪣 How to launch

-First, you must write config file.
+First, you must write a config file.

 - host - A local host name which will be propagated to other cluster nodes for connection.
 - port - A storage server port